Dynatrace/dynatrace-operator/README.md

     #   Enable Kubernetes monitoring functionality
     #
     enabled: true

+  # Enables and configures infrastructure monitoring
+  # Collects data such as CPU or memory usage of host nodes.
+  #
+  infraMonitoring:
+    # Enable infrastructure monitoring
+    enabled: true

+  # Enables and configures monitoring pods by injecting oneagent init containers into them.
+  # Pods to be monitored must be created in previously labeled namespaces.
+  #
+  codeModules:
+    # Enable pod monitoring
+    enabled: true

 ```

 This is the most basic configuration for the DynaKube object.
 In case you want to have adjustments please have a look